apache/incubator-taverna-site/content/documentation/interaction/index.md

 Many workflows, when run, require interaction with a user.
 This can be to enter data values, confirm that intermediate results are OK to proceed with the run, or to control the functionality of a service.

+### Beanshells
-When running a workflow in [Taverna Workbench](/download/workbench) you can use beanshells to show Java swing components; Taverna Workbench includes a set of pre-defined beanshells to, for example, [Ask](http://dev.mygrid.org.uk/wiki/display/taverna/Ask) the user for data.
+When running a workflow in [Taverna Workbench](/download/workbench) you can use beanshells to show Java swing components.
+Taverna Workbench includes a set of pre-defined beanshells to, for example, [Ask](http://dev.mygrid.org.uk/wiki/display/taverna/Ask) the user for data.

+### BioVeL interaction service
-If you run your workflow in a portal or on a [server](/download/server), then using beanshells for interaction will not work – attempts to use Swing will either fail or, worse, open dialogs on the machine where the workflow is running.
+If you run your workflow in a portal or on a [server](/download/server), then using beanshells for interaction will not work.
+Attempts to use Swing will either fail or, worse, open dialogs on the machine where the workflow is running.

 To support interaction with workflows running on a server, the [BioVeL](http://www.biovel.eu) project developed a new
    [interaction service](http://dev.mygrid.org.uk/wiki/display/taverna/Interaction+service).
-The interaction service allows users to interact with a running workflow within a standard web browser.
+This interaction service allows users to interact with a running workflow within a standard web browser.
 The interaction can be as simple as acknowledging a message, or as complex as controlling a tool running on a remote machine.